 Three general factors affect the transferability of credits: (Please Note: There is no time limit on the courses that do transfer.
 While credits do not expire, they must meet the three general factors below in order to transfer)

 - The Subject Matter: In order for a course to be eligible to transfer, the course must be comparable to a course taught at the University of Denver.
 Certain courses (often occupational or technical) may not transfer as a result of the subject matter

 - Accreditation: The institution where the credits were earned must hold regional accreditation.
 Certain courses (often occupational or technical) may not transfer as a result of the transferring institutions accreditation status

-- The Grade Earned: Only courses where a grade of C (2.0) or better was earned will be eligible for transfer.
-A grade of C- (1.7) or below will not transfer
+- The Grade Earned: Only courses where a grade of C- (1.7) or better was earned will be eligible for transfer.

 - A maximum of 135 quarter hours of credit may be transferred.
 The final 45 credits must be earned at the University of Denver.